 Does the Kindle Fire have its problems?
 Yes.

 First of all, it’s not as intuitive as an iPad.
 You may run out of storage.
 I purchased SD cards to deal with this issue, a relatively inexpensive fix.

 Honestly, I have a love-hate relationship with my children and electronics.
 My kids clearly get addicted to their devices.
 I want my children to develop a deep love for books as I have and to make reading a priority.
 To me, the Kindle Fire is another way to encourage reading and to motivate them to read more.

 Hey parents!
 Do you like books too?
-Join our Facebook Group where we discuss books and participate in a Virtual Book Club.
+Join our Facebook Group where we recommend our favorite books, discuss what we’re currently reading, and I share the newest blog posts, product reviews, wellness tips, and more.
 Also, if you sign up for our weekly newsletter, you’ll get access to all of our book club discussion questions, plus this Bonus Book List of Titles from A to Z.